 He's had swollen eyes, sneezing, runny nose and even hives.

 I started him on 1/2 teaspoon of InLiven and within a few days, I noticed his symptoms lessening.
 I track the pollen count daily, so I know that there have been really high counts in our area since starting it.
 But he hasn't had really severe symptoms since he started taking InLiven.
 Still bad on some days, but not quite as bad.

 I already wrote about my "intense gurgling" and itching ears, constipation, loose stools, and the like (see Why I Don't Have Fermented Foods on My Blog and Probiotics Experiment Update), so I already knew that the InLiven and Fast Tract were working.

-I continued upping my dose of Fast Tract (2 Tbsp is the recommended daily dose) to my current dose of 8.5 Tablespoons per day, spread out in 3 doses throughout the day.
+I continued upping my dose of Fast Tract (2 tablespoons is the recommended daily dose) to my current dose of 8.5 Tablespoons per day, spread out in 3 doses throughout the day.